Brand Hong Kong - Asia's world city

 • Keep all lead contaminated / contained products away from children.
 Some types of pigments that are used as make-up (e.g. surma or kohl) or hair colouring dye may contain lead.

-Management of lead poisoning
+Management of a raised blood lead level

 For more information